+35725368683

 Cyprus citizenship by marriage

-Required documents for M125
+Required documents

-• Birth certificate of the couple’s children*
+• Copies of birth certificates, passports, or ID cards of the couple’s children*

-• Photocopy of the applicant’s passport
+• Copy of the applicant’s passport or ID card

-• Photocopy of the Cypriot spouse’s passport
+• Copy of the Cypriot spouse’s passport or ID card

 • Certificate of acquisition of the Cypriot citizenship of the Cypriot spouse (where applicable)